How much does it cost?

 Is the internet a good source of information about Hijama Cupping?

 We seek refuge from some of the fragmentary knowledge of the internet.
 Some of the knowledge of this matter is not on the internet.
+Some of the knowledge on the internet is incorrect.
 Indeed, some is not even in the books but is passed from scholars to students in personal teaching and from generation to generation by personal teaching, from original Arabic language sources into various languages, with all the challenges that translation brings.
 We advise people to take knowledge in person from living scholars.
 We appreciate the irony of providing this answer on the internet.

 Why do you open on Wednesdays?